 Tucked away in Italy’s northeastern corner at the upper reaches of the Adriatic Sea, it is hard to imagine any city in the world as unique as Venice.
 To witness its most improbable cityscape of canals, bridges, stone palaces, gondolas, and that seem to float on water is one of life’s great pleasures.
-3 days in Venice gives you ample time to explore not only the best of what the city has to offer but also see the Venetian lagoon.
 Here’s our lowdown on how to experience some of the best things to do in Venice over the weekend.

 Please note that this article contains affiliate links.
 Learn more about it on our Disclosure page.
 We use ads to support our small business – we hope you don’t mind them too much.